Debrup-commits/OpenCV-Cyborg-Task/README.md

-# OpenCV-Cyborg-Task
+#Tracking-centroids-using-OpenCV

-includea a video processing task where following tasks are achieved:
+Includes a video processing task which was achieved via the following sub-tasks:

 1.grayscaling

 2.morphing

 3.formation of contours

 4.edge detection

 5.centroid detection